 Contractors unaware or unsure of how project contracting unfolds in the Philippines tend to hire consultants or representatives or brokers, Singson explained.
 As for the brokers, “they’re after the commission, of course,” he said.
 “And that would depend on how greedy they are.”

 Dominguez said that Manila intends to keep the new projects clean; hence it has sent new, clear messages to Beijing.
 “We have spoken with the Chinese government,” he said.
 “We told them we don’t know your SOEs, the subsidiaries of your SOEs, the subsidiaries of their subsidiaries.
 We told them we would much prefer that the Chinese decide to nominate three bidders for a particular project.”

 China for its part has been amenable to conducting limited competitive bidding among Chinese firms for projects to be funded by China money.
 It used to insist on unilaterally nominating contractors for all Chinese-funded projects.
 For the Northrail project, for instance, Beijing designated a single contractor, CNMEG.
 To this day, it remains the nightmare that would not go away.

-Six years after the China signed and sealed its loan for the Philippines, Sinomach had accomplished only 15 percent of the Northrail project, PCIJ reported in its 2010 story “Chinese foreign aid goes offtrack in the Philippines.”
+Six years after China signed and sealed its loan for the Philippines, Sinomach had accomplished only 15 percent of the Northrail project, PCIJ reported in its 2010 story “Chinese foreign aid goes offtrack in the Philippines.”

 A tragic tale